 While the company is taking a conservative approach to growth, Stein Mart aims to maintain its presence in the southeastern US and in Texas.
-During fiscal 2014, the retailer plans to open 10 stores, close two stores, and relocate six other stores to better locations.
-(The chain is looking to strengthen its real estate portfolio in current markets.)
-In fiscal 2012, the company quit the Washington, D.C. market, after abandoning Iowa the year before.
+During fiscal 2016, the retailer planned to open 12 stores, relocate two stores, and close one store.
+The new stores are expected to increase sales an estimated 4% above its comparable store sales increases for the year.

 Stein Mart typically targets a well-dressed woman age 35 to 60 who boasts a higher than average income.
 The company tries to occupy the niche between mall-based department store that charge higher prices and off-price chains which offer lower prices to customers.

 Stein Mart is making several adjustments in order to attract more shoppers to its stores.
 The company is providing more regional fashion such as stocking more colorful, casual dresses in Florida and more muted and formal women's wear in California.
 Stein Mart is stocking more athletic-leisure wear (sometimes referred to as athleisure) to partake of the trend toward donning active but comfortable wear in non-athletic situations.
 Furthermore, the company wants to find more "special items," unexpected goods at lower prices that lend a "treasure hunt" aspect to Stein Mart shopping.